Food Roundup | April 2019

-Thankfully, Maggie came to Baptist Children’s Homes (BCH) where she didn’t have to worry about being hungry.
-So many boys and girls, like Maggie, could never count on eating regularly before coming to live at BCH.
+The Food Roundup is essential for providing children, like Elizabeth, Mary and Carly, the food they've gone too long without.
+So many boys and girls could never count on eating regularly before coming to live at BCH.
 It’s the reason why the annual Food Roundup means so much to the hundreds of children and families you help us serve every year.

 How Does the Food Roundup Help?

-When churches, businesses and other community friends unite for the annual Food Roundup, it feeds hundreds and hundreds of boys and girls living at Baptist Children's Homes like Maggie.
+When churches, businesses and other community friends unite for the annual Food Roundup, it feeds hundreds and hundreds of boys and girls living at Baptist Children's Homes.
 When you are feeding BCH cottages across North Carolina that can have as many as 12 to 16 residents, it takes a lot of food to fill hungry bellies.

 What is this Year's Goal?